Register Today & Receive Free Shipping On All Orders Over $500

 13. What should be done in case of asymmetry after lip filler application?

-In case of asymmetry, practitioners can schedule a follow-up appointment to assess the issue and perform touch-ups if necessary.
-Using hyaluronidase to dissolve excess filler may be an option for correcting significant asymmetry.
+Schedule a follow-up to assess and perform touch-ups as needed.
+Hyaluronidase can be used to dissolve excess filler when correcting significant asymmetry.

 14. What is the role of hyaluronidase in managing filler complications?